leannejf/RepData_PeerAssessment1/PA1_template.md

 ##     2304        0        0
 ```

 We can impute the missing data by replacing the NAs with the mean number of steps for the specific 5-minute interval.
-I approached this by adding a column with mean of each interval, and then replacing the NAs with the value in that column:
+I approached this by adding a column with the mean of each interval and then replacing the NAs with the value in that column:

 ```r
 newdata <- ddply(by_interval, .(interval), transform, mean = mean(steps, na.rm = T))